PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 }
 ```

 and we can instantiate the chunk and draw it in start.
+You will notice the initializer function is being used.

 ```cs
     private void Start()